leorviana/employee_turnover/README.md

 # Conclusion

 At the end of this project it was possible to reach a very good number for reducing the spending of human resources company sector, the human resources manager now has in hand which characteristics a employee that will left the company has and a model that predict if a specific employee will turnover, being thus it is correct to say that the main objective of this project was successfully achieved.

+# Next steps

+To further improve the model and generate more accurate predictions, we may collect more data and seek to identify other employee characteristics.

+# References

+Employee Future Prediction.
+Kaggle.
+Available on https://www.kaggle.com/tejashvi14/employee-future-prediction